MatthewDavidMiller/scripts/README.md

 update_openwrt.sh - A simple script to update packages in OpenWrt.

 updates.py - Python script to update packages with the apt-get package manager.

-# Windows Scripts:

-batch_process_hard_links.bat - Simple script to make hard links of all files from where the script is run from.

-get_file_hash.ps1 - Powershell script to get the file hashes of all files from where the script is run from.

-printer_restart.bat - Script to restart print spooler and clear temporary files from the spooler.

-robocopy_backup.bat - Script to copy a directory to another location.

-tar_batch_process_files.bat - Places all folders in a tar archive from where the script is run from.

-uninstall_default_applications.ps1 - Simple powershell script to remove some of the default apps installed in Windows 10.

-view_hard_links.bat - Simple script to see all the hard links of files from where the script is run from.

-wsl_restart.bat - Simple script to restart Windows Subsystem for Linux.